mrvivekkumar7171/Agentic_AI_with_LangGraph/README.md

     }
 )
 ```

+**RAG** is a technique that combines information retrieval with language generation, where a model retrieves relevant documents from a knowledge base and then uses them as context to generate accurate and grounded responses.
+LLM has problem of outdated knowledge, privacy (no knowledge of data we have) and Hallucination (refer to souces but it don't exist in reality).
+RAG enables `up-to-date information`, `better privacy`, `no limit of document size`.
+First we loads a document and split into small pages then convert these pages into the vectors using some embedding models and store these vectors and corresponding original text into some vector store like `faiss` and `chroma` etc. for future retrival.
+We send the query from the user to the retriver and the retriver fatch the related pages from the vector store that are related to the query and pass the pages as `context` and query to LLM for response generation.
+Before building the embedding, the system checks if an index already exists.
+If not, it creates an `.indices` folder in the working directory and builds.
+Build is triggered when `first-ever run` (no cache exists), `PDF content`, `PDF file metadata` (e.g., size), `Chunking parameters` (chunk size/overlap) and `Embedding model` (embedding model) changes.
+Components of RAG are `Document Loaders`, `Text Splitters`, `Vector Databases` and `Retrievers`.

+**Document Loaders** are used to load data from various sources into a standardized format (usually as `Document objects`), which can then be used for chunking, embedding, retrieval, and generation.
+Most popular document loaders are `TextLoader`, `PyPDFLoader`, `WebBaseLoader`, `CSVLoader` etc. Also we can create a custom Document Loader (https://python.langchain.com/docs/how_to/document_loader_custom/).

+- **TextLoader** reads only plain text `.txt` files and converts them into LangChain Document objects.
+Ideal for loading chat logs, scraped text, transcripts, code snippets, or any plain text data into a LangChain pipeline.

+- **WebBaseLoader** loads and extract text content from web pages `URLs`.
+It uses BeautifulSoup under the hood to parse HTML and extract visible text (what's in the HTML, not what loads after the page renders).
+Used for blogs, news articles, or public websites where the content is primarily text-based and static.
+Doesn't handle JavaScript-heavy pages well (use SeleniumURLLoader for that).

+- **DirectoryLoader** loads `multiple documents from a directory` of files.
+- `**/*.txt`: All .txt files in all subfolders
+- `*.pdf`: All .pdf files in the root directory
+- `data/*.csv` : All .csv files in the data/ folder
+- `**/*`: All files (any type, all folders)
+- `**` = recursive search through subfolders

+- **CSVLoader** loads `CSV files` into LangChain document objects - `one per row`, by default.

+**load()**: loads `everything at once` (Eager Loading) into the memory and `returns a list of document objects`.
+Best when the number of documents is small.
+You want everything loaded upfront.

+**lazy_load()**: loads `on demand` (Lazy Loading) and `returns a generator of document objects` and which is used to fetched one document object at a time as needed.
+Best when you're dealing with large documents or lots of files.
+You want to stream processing (e.g., chunking, embedding) without using lots of memory.

 ### 4. **Observability & Debugging using LangSmith**
 **Observability** is the ability to understand a system's internal state by examining its external outputs, like logs, metrics, and traces.
 It allows you to diagnose issues, understand performance, and improve reliability by analyzing data generated by the system.
 Essentially, it's about being able to `answer "why" something is happening within a system`, even if you didn't anticipate the problem.
 It helps `mitigate hallucination in RAG`, debugging in Agents, and latency in LLMs.
 Two big problems in LLMs/Agents/Chatbots are `Retriever errors` (wrong / irrelevant documents retrieved) and `Generator errors` (LLM hallucinates or misuses context).
 In production, it's often unclear if the retriever or LLM caused failure.
 This is why observability is critical.